-Course Number Title Semester Credits Course Format/Notes • arvard during the fall enrollment ID 100 Foundations for Public Health Summer into Fall 1 1.0 (Pass/Fail Only) Asynchronous, self-paced, online course.
-Takes approx. 10-12 hours total and must be completed by Sunday, August 20, 2023.
-Must be completed in first year of program.
-Lance of the second of the sec r first fall sen of program. nester.
-MPH 106A/B will be MPH 101 Qualitative Methods for Public Health: A Brief Introduction Fall 2 0.25 (Pass/Fail Only) Asynchronous online course with set deadlines for each module.
+MPH PUBLIC HEALTH CORE Course Number Title Semester Credits Course Format/Notes aplete the course via Canvas in arvard during the fall enrollment ID 100 Foundations for Public Health Summer into Fall 1 1.0 (Pass/Fail Only) Asynchronous, self-paced, online course.
+Takes approx. 10-12 hours total and must be completed by Sunday, August 20, 2023 .
+Must be completed in first year of program. nts will complete MPH 101 - in Spring (Year 1) and Fall 1 r first fall sem ester.
+MPH 106A/B will be MPH 101 Qualitative Methods for Public Health: A Brief Fall 2 0.25 (Pass/Fail Asynchronous online course with set deadlines for each module.
 Takes approx. 8-10 hours total.
-Must be completed in first year MPH 102 Health Systems Fall 1 1.25 of program.
-Hybrid course with asynchronous online content and required inperson sessions.
+Introduction Only) Must be completed in first year of program.
+MPH 102 Health Systems Fall 1 1.25 Hybrid course with asynchronous online content and required in- person sessions.
 Each module has set deadlines.
-MPH 103 Leadership and Communication Fall 2 1.25 Hybrid course with asynchronous online content and required inperson sessions.
+MPH 103 Leadership and Communication Fall 2 1.25 Hybrid course with asynchronous online content and required in- person sessions.
 Each module has set deadlines.
-Not required for HM students MPH 104 Social, Behavioral, and Structural Determinants of Health Fall 1 1.25 Hybrid course with asynchronous online content and required inperson sessions.
+Not required for HM students MPH 104 Social, Behavioral, and Structural Determinants of Health Fall 1 1.25 Hybrid course with asynchronous online content and required in- person sessions.
 Each module has set deadlines.
-Not required for HSB students MPH 105 Public Health Policy and Politics Fall 2 1.25 Synchronous online course that meets weekly. .
-555 Not required for HP students.
+Not required for HSB students MPH 105 Public Health Policy and Politics Fall 2 1.25 Synchronous online course that meets weekly.
+Not required for HP students.
 MPH 106 A/B Intersectoral Perspectives in Public Health Spring + Fall 1 (2 nd year) 0 Asynchronous, self-paced, online course with two parts.
 MPH-65 students will take MPH 106A in Spring (full term), followed by MPH 106B in Fall 1 in their 2 nd year.

-APPLIED PRACTICE EXPERIENCE AND INTEGRATIVE LEARNING EXPERIENCE
+APPLIED PRACTICE EXPERIENCE AND INTEGRATIVE LEARNING

+EXPERIENCE